 Using digital tools to deliver physiotherapy services

-Technology can help you to continue delivering your physiotherapy services during the pandemic.
+Technology can help you to continue delivering your physiotherapy services.
 Find out more about the issues and options for different scenarios.

 Digital physio case studies

 Case studies from CSP members who demonstrate some of those digital solutions they've had to employ to deliver a physiotherapy service

 Digital innovations and data have the potential to change the way physiotherapy services are delivered